Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Previous results for the perfect memory case

-Hence $PR$ is finite, independent of the system size.
+Hence $PR$ is finite and does not decay to zero with the system size as in ordinary diffusion.

-Localization is this context can be interpreted as a phenomenon of spatial learning, where the walker \lq\lq learns" to exploit the resource patch at the origin instead of diffusing far away from it.
-As shown below in Fig. \ref{fig:powerlaw}b, localization is stronger ($P_0^{(st)}$ larger) if the resource patch is more attractive ($\gamma$ large) or memory more frequently used ($q$ large).
+Localization in this context can be interpreted as a phenomenon of spatial learning, where the walker \lq\lq learns" to exploit the resource patch at the origin instead of diffusing far away from it.
+As shown below in Fig. \ref{fig:powerlaw}b, localization is stronger ($P_0^{(st)}$ larger) if the resource patch is more attractive ($\gamma$ large) or memory is more frequently used ($q$ large).
 Interestingly, on $3d$ lattices, the same de-correlation approximation predicts that a localization/delocalization phase transition takes place at $q=q_c$ with $q_c$ a non-zero critical value, in agreement with simulations \cite{BFGM2019}.
 In addition, the localization length $\xi$ diverges near $q_c$ with the same critical exponents as in the self-consistent theory of Anderson localization \cite{FBGM2017,BFGM2019}.
-If the nearest-neighbor random walk is replaced by a L\'evy flight with sufficiently small index, a localization/delocalization transition takes place on the $1d$ lattice, too \cite{FBGM2017}.
-In the problem studied here, $q_c=0$ and there is no de-localized phase.
+If the n.n. random walk is replaced by a L\'evy flight with sufficiently small index, a localization/delocalization transition takes place on the $1d$ lattice as well \cite{FBGM2017}.
+In the $1d$ problem studied here, $q_c=0$ and there is no de-localized phase.